 We also find out how much charity givers donated on average, and how highly climate change ranks on people’s list of issues they care out.

-This year, our Christmas appeal features the amazing stories of women and girls affected by climate change-related disasters around the world, so we asked the great British public how they’re taking action to fight the effects of climate change.
+This year, we are highlighting the amazing stories of women and girls affected by climate change-related disasters around the world, so we asked the great British public how they’re taking action to fight the effects of climate change.

 10. In tenth place… Kingston Upon Thames!